Autodesk-Forge/forge-listlayers-designautomation/README.md

 We recommend that you test the custom command on your local machine before you use it in Design Automation.

 1. Start AutoCAD.
-(This code sample was tested with AutoACD 2020)
+(This code sample was tested with AutoCAD 2020)

 2. Open a drawing file.
 You can use any of the drawing files from [the AutoCAD samples page](https://knowledge.autodesk.com/support/autocad/downloads/caas/downloads/content/autocad-sample-files.html).